ngxs-labs/firestore-plugin/README.md

 ## Description

 NGXS Firestore plugin helps you integrate Firestore and NGXS.
 It uses `@angular/fire` under the hood and provides a wrapper service with handful CRUD operations methods and easy integration with NGXS actions.
-In addition it provides useful data for debugging purposes, such as Active Connections, Reads, Updates, Creates and Deletes.
+In addition provides tracking of active connections.

 ![debug](https://raw.githubusercontent.com/ngxs-labs/firebase-plugin/master/docs/assets/readme_debug_data.png)